lah7/breeze-dark-icons-static/README.md

 * Revert to the older `application-x-trash` icon.
 * Use non-symbolic weather applet icons _(due to a bug in this script)_

-This exists because of bugs affecting icons under **Breeze Dark.**
+This repository exists because of bugs affecting icons under **Breeze Dark.**
-Problems started around 5.87 when the recolouring accent colours were introduced, and more recently (6.x) with changes to symbolic icons.
+Problems started around 5.87 when the recolouring accent colours were introduced, and more recently (6.x) there were issues affecting symbolic icons.

-This repository fixes the icon (subjectively) for now, by taking a copy of the icons and making them _static_ in a way that prevents them from being modified by KDE's icon colouring logic.
-This theme could be useful for non-KDE environments too.
+This repository is mostly a fork, which takes a copy of the icons from upstream and makes them _static_ in a way that prevents them from being modified by KDE's icon colouring logic.
+This could be useful for non-KDE environments.

 ## Usage